 Art Apart: The Edmonton Poems

-This project have been presented on Sunday, May 3rd at 9am, MDT
+This project was presented on Sunday, May 3rd at 9am, MDT

 About the project

 The Edmonton Poems is a series of texts reflecting on places, people, and experiences from the author’s hometown.
 They’re a way of processing the wandering, rootless feeling he had over the last few years by trying to reconnect to where he comes from.
 A complicated letter to a complicated place in a complicated time.

 David will be posting one text every day for seven days on the Instagram account for Strange Victory Performance (@strange_victory), the new company he formed with Tori Morrison.
 At the end of the week, he will read the whole series on Instagram Live.
 The Edmonton Poems uses the Instagram account as a platform for an online performance that speaks to a hometown he can’t get to right now.
 It’s a Strange Victory project for these strange times.